intermine/bluegenes/docs/building.md

 ## Testing a minified instance before deploying:

 Most of the time, we develop with uncompressed files - it's faster for hot reloads.
 But for production, we want things to be extra fast on load and we don't hot-reload changes, so it's better to present minified files that have had all un-necessary code stripped.
-Clojure uses Google Closure tools (yup, Clojure uses Closure) to minify things.
+Clojure uses Google Closure tools (yes, Clojure uses Closure) to minify things.

 Sometimes the Closure compiler is overzealous and removes something we actually wanted to keep.
 To check what your work looks like in a minified build, run this in the terminal (I'd recommend closing any existing lein run / lein figwheel sessions first).

     lein cljsbuild once min + lein run

-OR there is also a shortcut - you could just say this for the same results
+There is also a shortcut:

     lein prod